jovotech/jovo-cli/docs/cli-plugins.md

 }
 ```

-If the command is used outside a Jovo project, the CLI will display an error, letting the user know to go to a valid Jovo project directory.
+If the command is used outside of a Jovo project, the CLI will display an error, letting the user know to go to a valid Jovo project directory.

 ## Configuration